Larqqa/whee-verkkokauppa/README.md

 The shopping cart state is persisted locally using JSON strings and [sessionStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage).

-The app is tested and working on Chrome, Edge, Firefox, and Android phone and tablet.
+The app is tested and working on Chrome, Edge, Firefox, and Android phone and tablet.\
+Considering the heavy use of modern CSS, like Grid for the layout, i don't expect this to work on Internet Explorer too well.

 ## To install the app

-First clone the repository with `git clone https://github.com/Larqqa/whee-verkkokauppa.git`
+First clone the repository with `git clone https://github.com/Larqqa/whee-verkkokauppa.git`\

-Then in the cloned repository, install the project's dependencies with `npm install`
+Then in the cloned repository, install the project's dependencies by running `npm install`

 ## Available Scripts